 One of the most requested designs we get is a boxed-bottom bag.
 Trust me, if this could be done 100% in the hoop, I would have done it by now!
 However, it simply isn't possible.
 You can find bunches of complete sewing patterns and free tutorials online if you would like to create this bag completely on your sewing machine.
-We are going to show you how to use our Center Zip bag set to create a box zipper pouch.
+We are going to show you how to use the POP Center Zip Zipper Bag design to create a box zipper pouch.
 Written tutorial follows, and I have a (formerly) live video in our FB group if you'd like to follow along with a video.

 Recommended supplies in your PDF tutorial